 Poor sleep makes your judgment, reaction times, ability to take fast decisions, situational awareness and capacity to learn and retain information, go berserk within hours.

-Prolonged lack of sleep is associated with increased risks of cardiac problems, brain stroke and diseases of metabolism as diabetes.
-Going persistently without proper sleep increases your likelihood of getting distressed, depressed, angry, and anxious.
+Prolonged lack of sleep is associated with increased risks of brain stroke and diseases of metabolism such as diabetes.

 Sleep and stress work in an inverse relationship: the less your sleep, the more acute your stress; and the more the stress, the less you manage to sleep.